19. Juni 2026 Johannes Wolters

 I had two parents who had to deal with World War II at a very young age.
 They taught me about war and that I should do everything to help not to let it happen again.

 Hisko Hulsing: Well, that is a very German thing.
-I think that the Germans are almost overly correcting the faults of their grandparents and parents and became almost… I mean, I love it.
+I think that the Germans are almost overly correcting the faults of their grandparents and parents and became almost… I mean, I love itr.
 That is why I love Germany so much.
-There is so much like guilt about what happened, you know.
-Even by people who were born like 40 years afterwards, which is somehow a shame.
-But in a way, it is good that the Germans are so aware of the past that they become so anti-war, you know.
-But I think it has to change a bit.
-It has to change.
+There is so much guilt about what happened.
+Even by people who were born 40 years afterwards, which is somehow a shame, because what was their role apart from not being born yet?
+But in a way, it is good that the Germans are so aware of the past, that they become so anti-war, you know.
+But I think it has changed a bit.
+It has to change in the cuuernt situation with Russian threatening its neighbours.

 Well, at the moment, I think many Germans have forgotten about it.